 Now you’re ready to perform operations using PySpark in Databricks UC.

 In this step, I’ll walk you through performing some CRUD operations on Databricks UC tables.
-I’ll use Spark SQL here, but the same SQL commands can be run in the PySpark shell, embedding them inside spark.sql().
+I’ll use Spark SQL here, but the same SQL commands can be run in the PySpark shell by embedding them in spark.sql().
 You can also use PySpark DataFrame APIs to perform DML (Data Manipulation Language) operations on the Databricks UC tables.

 Here are some of the commands you can run inside the spark-sql shell, including example output for some of them: